ffrankies/RNN-Research-Journal/README.md

 *   Checked up on Vanilla RNN training on quattro.
 Still on the fourth epoch.
 *   Turns out that I did not add some of the flags that I should have added when running the command.
-*   Added a bash function called theano( )that runs the program on a selected gpu with the given parameters.
+*   Added a bash function called theano() that runs the program on a selected gpu with the given parameters.
 *   Run Vanilla RNN with the bash function, hoping for faster training time.
 *   Vanilla RNN now training at <30mins per 100,000 examples.

+### Feb 19 2017

+*   Added an RNN model with word embeddings.
+*   Tested it on Quattro, got NaNs again.
+*   Tested RMSprop RNN on Quattro, got NaNs.
+*   Looked for the exact file I used before, but it was overwritten through an atom plugin.
+All I remember adding is a 'prototype' method for using a seed for generating sentences.

 ---